viz-rs/form-data/README.md

 - **Fast**: Hyper supports bigger buffer by defaults, over 8KB, up to 512KB possible.

-  If we want to receive large buffer, and save them to writer or file.
+  AsyncRead is limited to **8KB**.
+So if we want to receive large buffer, and save them to writer or file.
 See [hyper example](examples/hyper.rs):

   - Set `max_buf_size` to FormData, `form_data.set_max_buf_size(512 * 1024)?;`